adaptris/interlok-docs-legacy/pages/advanced/advanced-ant-ivy-deploy.md

 This example will download and install the nightly snapshot.
 You can of course change it to download and install a formal release (beta or otherwise); this is left as an exercise for you, but it is likely to mean changing the property `interlok.download.baseurl` and `interlok-core-version` explicitly for the version you wish to install.

+{% include important.html content="If you are using service-tester along with JSON assertions then you should exclude `com.vaadin.external.google:android-json` from the dependency tree.
+This can cause conflicts with normal Interlok JSON processing." %}

 ## Running the Example ##